Hevia/GramPy/README.md

 ## What to do
 * Provide more detailed examples of using GramPy with more then just text
 * Provide functions to read and import grammars from JSON, and CSV values
-* Correct the output so it outputs as a string not a list